 About this workbook 7

 The unit 7

 The aims of this workbook 7

-Syllabus coverage 8
+Syllabus coverage

 Getting started 9

-How to use the workbook 9
+How to use the workbook

-Section 1 Understand the different types a 1 valves of stakeholder relationships
+Section 1 Understand the different types a 1 values of stakeholder relationships.....

-Analyse the types of stakeholder relationships within organic ions 11
+Analyse the types of stakeholder relationships withi in organi⊾່ວກ ຄ 11

 Identify your stakeholders

-Examine the benefits and challenge rgan, 'ions wor' ig with stakeholder groups different 18
+Examine the benefits and challenge rgan, tionstakeholder groups ons wor' ،g with different 18

-Essential checklist 22
+Essential checklist

 Supporting resources

-Summary 23
+Summary

-Section 2 Und d the fran. works for stakeholder management

-Exami the contractul frameworks for stakeholder engagement armanag men.
+Exam i the contractul frameworks for sta akeholder engagement and Specify processo, aning stakeholder engagement 28 pportin sources Summary

-Specify proces to anning stakeholder engagement

-ipporting sources

-Summary 35

-Section 3 Know how to manage stakeholder relations hips 37

-se the role of the manager in managing stakeholders 37

-Evaluate the use of callaborative working techniques to manage sta relationshops

-Discuss methods for managing conflict in stakeholder engagement.
+Section 3 Know how to manage stakeholder relationships 37 , se the role of the manager in managing stakeholders 37 Evaluate the use of callaborative working techniques to manage stakeholder relationshops 41 Discuss methods for managing conflict in stakeholder engagement 44 Supporting resources 47 Summary 47

-Supporting resources

-Summary 47

-tion 4 Know methods for measuring impact of keholder engagement on organisational performance 49
+Section 4 Know methods for measuring impact of stakeholder engagement on organisational performance ...
+49

-Examine methods for measuring the impact of stakeholder engagement on organisational performance 49
+Examine methods for measuring the impact of stakeholder engagement on organisational performance

-Supporting resources 54
+Supporting resources .
+54

-Summary 54
+Summary .
+54

-Bef ore you move on 55
+Before you move on

-Preparing for assessment 55
+Preparing for assessment

-Reflecting on progress 57
+Reflecting on progress

-Planning your next steps 57
+Planning your next steps

-The Management and Leadership Standards 58
+The Management and Leadership Standards.

-Furt ther resources 61
+Further resources 61